Marijuana Possession in an Airport

 Contact a Denver Drug Crime Attorney

 If someone is caught trying to take a large amount of marijuana on an airplane, federal agents may choose to pursue additional criminal charges.
 It is critical to hire a Denver drug crime attorney as soon as you are charged with possession of marijuana in an airport.
-Call Attorney Stanley Marks today at (720) 580-6788.
+Call Attorney Attorney today at (720) 580-6788.